openjdk/jdk/src/java.base/share/man/java.md

     :   Replace command-line arguments that match a semicolon-separated list of glob patterns, for example, *secret*;password*.
 Matching is case-insensitive, and the supported wildcards are `*` and `?`.
-To redact multiple arguments, use `<DELIMITER>` as a separator.
-For example, to match the two arguments --auth username:token, use the filter --auth<DELIMITER>*:*.
-To load patterns from a file (one per line), use `@<filename>`.
+To redact multiple arguments, use a literal space (`' '`) as a separator.
+        For example, to match the two arguments --auth username:token, use the filter --auth *:*.
+Filters containing spaces must be quoted as a single command-line argument, for example,
+        '-XX:FlightRecorder=redact-argument=--auth *:*'.
+To load patterns from a file (one per line) use `@<filename>`.
 To add to the default patterns instead of replacing them, prefix the whole list with `+`, for example, +*foo*;@redact.txt.
 Use `none` (lowercase) to disable all redaction filters for command-line arguments.
 Redacted arguments will be replaced with `[REDACTED]`.